Sometimes democracy fails us. Sometimes you pick a good leader, and they have a strong start. Then, slowly, their own nature gets the better of them.

 Prevention is so much better than cure.

-A genetic predisposition toward a stronger bee is the best prevention when it comes to disease and pest management, wouldn’t you say?
+A genetic predisposition toward a stronger bee is the best prevention when it comes to disease and pest management.

 That’s why breeding programs come up with bee strains such as the Saskatraz bee.

 One of the strains best known for this trait is the Russian honey bee.
-The Saskatraz bees are known for their resistance to chalkbrood.
+The Saskatraz bees are resistant to chalkbrood.